-Other clients reading your profile do not know about the exact issue but if you thrash the client and show them at fault, shows your character.
+Other clients reading your profile do not know about the exact issue but if you thrash the client and show them at fault, it shows your character.
 Apologizing or taking it positively is also an option.

-One can always write
+In the above screenshot, one can always write

 Client wasn’t clear about his requirements and I could have asked the right questions to make his requirements clearer.
 Thanks for an eye-opening feedback and it was a good learning experience for me and help me be a better freelancer going ahead.